Jon Vaughn

-Before declaring himself eligible for the NFL Draft despite remaining eligibility, Vaughn had starred in the Big Ten Conference for the Michigan Wolverines earning Co-Big Ten Offensive Football Player of the year honors for the 1990 Big Ten Champions during the 1990 NCAA Division I-A football season.
-Vaughn had set University of Michigan records for 200-yard games and yards per carry.
-As a high school sprinter, he set the Missouri State High School Activities Association (MSHSAA) 100 meter and 200 meter records that stood for more than a decade.
+He played college football for the Michigan Wolverines, where set University of Michigan records for 200-yard games and yards per carry.
+In 1990, he was named the Big Ten Co-Offensive Player of the Year in.

+As a high school sprinter, he set Missouri State High School Activities Association (MSHSAA) 100-meter and 200-meter records that stood for more than a decade.

 Early life

 Born and raised in Florissant, Missouri, Vaughn attended McCluer North High School there.
-His 1988 Missouri State High School 200 meter dash record time of 21.28 seconds stood until 2002.
-His state meet time of 10.44 seconds in the 100 metre event stood until 2007 as the Missouri High School record.
+In 1988, he set the Missouri high-school record in the 200-meter dash: 21.28 seconds, a mark that stood until 2002.
+His 100-meter time of 10.44 seconds, set at the 1998 state championship meet, stood as the state record until 2007.